Odesa-Holovna railway station: Facilities

 The station has 6 passenger platforms, a luggage platform, 33 ticket booths, 8 service center booths, 8 suburban ticket booths and 16 hotel rooms.
-On the first floor of the station located a waiting room for passengers with children.
+On the first floor of the station is located a waiting room for passengers with children.

 On 9 December 2021, the Tourist Information Center opened at the Odesa railway station as part of the joint project of "Visit Ukraine" and the State Tourism Development Agency.